 In 2010, Christensen established MEC Menlo, LLC ("MEC") a California limited liability company.
-MEC is a Single Member LLC where Christensen is the sole member.
-Christensen also entered into an agreement between Christensen and MEC, in which MEC was assigned all rights, title and interest of Christensen as the lessor under the lease and sublease agreements of Christensen for a property in Menlo Park, California.
+MEC is a Single Member LLC with Christensen as the sole member.
+Christensen also entered into an agreement with MEC, in which MEC was assigned all rights, title and interest of Christensen as the lessor under the lease and sublease agreements of Christensen for a property in Menlo Park, California.
 In connection with such assignment, MEC assumed all liabilities and obligations of Christensen with respect to the lease.